NIST Risk Management Framework (RMF)

 Text

 Every federal agency is required to comply with the NIST Risk Management Framework.
-Originally developed in partnership with the Department of Defense, it was adopted by all federal information systems of the U.S. government in 2010 and remains in use today.
+While it was originally developed in partnership with the Department of Defense, it was adopted by all federal information systems of the U.S. government in 2010 and remains in use today.

 While not a requirement beyond federal agencies, it should be noted that private sector and non-profit organizations have found NIST RMF to be useful in improving their security posture and achieving compliance.
 Using RMF bolsters compliance with standards like GDPR and the NIST Cybersecurity Framework (CSF) and helps companies more quickly identify and respond to new threats and vulnerabilities.